jcastro0x/GLUTBase/README.md

 # GLUTBase

-CMake project with FreeGLUT, GLUI and GLM with educational purposes.
+CMake project with FreeGLUT, GLUI and GLM to educational purposes.